-- 2. Connect the fibre-channel cables to the fibre-channel ports 2, 3 and 4 as required by the user's configuration.
-See Figure 41 on page 69.
-These numbers correspond to the numbers that are shown in the user's cable connection table. - 3.
+- 2. Connect the fibre-channel cables to the fibre-channel ports as required by the user's configuration. - 3.
 Connect the other end of the Ethernet cable to the proper connector on the Ethernet hub or switch. - 4.
 Connect the other ends of the fibre-channel cables to the proper connectors of the fibre-channel switches.